p4lang/p4c/README.md

   in the Linux kernel for packet filtering
 * p4test: a source-to-source P4 translator which can be used for testing, learning compiler internals and debugging.
+* p4c-graphs: can be used to generate visual representations of a P4 program;
+  for now it only supports generating graphs of top-level control flows.

 # Getting started